sjfakharian/Data-Insight-Tools/Causal_Connector.md

 5. **Visualization of propensity scores**: Examining the overlap in propensity scores between treatment and control groups.
 6. **Conceptual illustration of do-calculus**: Showing how Pearl's do-operator relates to our causal question and estimates.

 The code uses standard data science libraries (pandas, matplotlib, seaborn, statsmodels) along with the specialized causalinference package for propensity score matching.
-We also reference the DoWhy library, which provides explicit support for Pearl's causal inference framework, including DAGs and do-calculus[^1].
+We also reference the DoWhy library, which provides explicit support for Pearl's causal inference framework, including DAGs and do-calculus.

 ## Evaluation and Interpretation of Causal Models